rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- Hajautustaulu on toteutettu taulukkona, missä jokainen alkio sisältää myListn.
 Listalle tallennetaan (avain,value)-pareja.
 Käyttäjä voi hakea hajautustaulusta firstFreeIndex avaimen perusteella, ja toisaalta käyttäjä voi lisätä hajautustauluun avain-value -pareja.
 Kukin avain voi esiintyä hajautustaulussa korkeintaan kerran. -->

 Hash map is implemented as an array, in which every element includes a list.
 The lists contain (key, value) pairs.
 The user can search from the hash map based on the key, and they can also add new key-value pairs into it.
-Eech key can appear at most once in the hash map.
+Each key can appear at most once in the hash map.

 <!-- Hajautustaulun toiminta perustuu avaimen hajautusvalueon.
 Kun hajautustauluun lisätään (avain,value)-pari, lasketaan avaimeen liittyvä hajautusvalue.
 Hajautusvalue määrää hajautustaulun sisäisen taulukon indexn, missä olevaan myListan (avain,value)-pari lisätään. -->